apache/dubbo-rust/README_CN.md

 ## Overview

-[`bubbo-rust`] is composed of three main components: the generic gRPC implementation, the gRPC codegen implementation with dubbo-build powered by [`prost`].
+[`dubbo-rust`] is composed of three main components: the generic gRPC implementation, the gRPC codegen implementation with dubbo-build powered by [`prost`].
 The transporter layer implementation can support any HTTP/2 implementation is based on [`hyper`], [`tower`].
 The message layer implementation can support any user defined bytes format.